Scarce Mark Twain Book Fetched Over $4,000 at National Book Auctions

 The sale, held at the auction house's Freeville, New York saleroom and simulcast via Invaluable, also featured a sizeable private library of decorative antique leather bindings; sets of note included "Naturalis Historiae Libri XXXVII" by Pliny the Elder (1685), "The Posthumous Works of Frederic II King of Prussia" translated by Thomas Holcroft (1789), and "Novels of George Eliot" collected by William Blackwood (c.
 1890).
 Other lots included antique billheads, magazine compilations, and books and correspondence from the estate of a colleague and purported muse and mistress of "Lolita" author Vladimir Nabokov.

 National Book Auctions is a specialist auction house focusing almost exclusively on rare and collectible books and ephemera since the 1990s.
 Its sister company, Worth Auctions, handles a broad variety of personal property including fine and decorative art, furnishings, jewelry, coins, antique arms and armor, and more.
-For more information, contact [email protected] or [email protected].
+For more information, contact email@example.com or firstname.lastname@example.org.